venkatramanrenganathan/HDDConsensus/README.md

 - Download the export fig package from https://www.mathworks.com/matlabcentral/fileexchange/23629-export_fig
 - Add the path to the folder containing the code from the export fig package
 - Run the main.m by setting loaddata = 0, saveData = 1.

-- Run the main.m again by setting loaddata = 1 to plot and save the figures
+Once you perform the baove steps, the code will run by itself and generate the required results.
+It required, please rerun the code with different history length and choide of difference confidence bounds range.